 allocate resources strategically to achieve pre-determined objectives

-The capacity to listen and interpret markets’ signals is a key component of today’s managers.
+Business Issues: The capacity to listen and interpret markets’ signals is a key component of today’s managers.
 It needs to be continuously cultivated.
-Within this module grouping students will discover the idiosyncrasies of the media industry from an economic and financial view point.
+Within this module grouping, students will discover the idiosyncrasies of the media industry from an economic and financial viewpoint.

-The modules taught within the “Technical Process” are based on an innovative learning philosophy.
-Students will be put in a real life context through a series of hands-on workshops ranging from photo-shooting to creative journalism.
+Technical Process: The modules taught within the “Technical Process” are based on an innovative learning philosophy.
+Students will be put in a real-life context through a series of hands-on workshops ranging from photo-shooting to creative journalism.

-Participants will develop a theme that will represent a common concept to be implemented through various media supports in the modules BLOG, SHOOT, WORD and VIDEO.
+Media Environment: Participants will develop a theme that will represent a common concept to be implemented through various media supports in the modules BLOG, SHOOT, WORD, and VIDEO.